 After you come home, many of the character, leadership and service traits you uncovered on your expedition stay with you, helping you navigate your daily life with more resilience and success.

-Be prepared to canoe in the Delaware Water Gap where each section of the river has its own personality.
+Be prepared to canoe in the Delaware Water Gap where each section of the river is different and has its own personality.
 If you want secluded, wide water with lots of wildlife, the stretch that flows through the Delaware Water Gap National Recreation Area from Matamoras to Kittatinny Point offers it all.
-In addition to learning valuable paddling techniques in a tandem canoe, you and your fellow crew members will learn basic outdoor skills like Leave-No-Trace ethics, outdoor living and backcountry travel in order to successfully live and play together.
-This process will hone your communication, problem-solving and leadership skills.
+In addition to learning valuable paddling techniques in a tandem canoe, you and your fellow crew members will learn basic outdoor skills like Leave-No-Trace Ethics, outdoor living, and backcountry travel in order to successfully live, work, eat, and play together.
+This process will hone your communication, problem-solving, and leadership skills.
 During the expedition, you will learn to use technical equipment, tie knots, paddle and camp, all while Instructors provide expert supervision.